rcook/rcook.github.io/_posts/2020-03-25-bracket-pattern-rust.md

 ---
 Another Rust-related quickie today!

-Much like C++, Rust encourages the [Resource Acquisition is Initialization][raii] pattern: whenever an object goes out of scope, its destructor is called and its owned resources are freed.
-This is probably the design choice which explains why the Rust programming language does not include the equivalent of a [`finally`][try-finally] construct.
+Much like C++, Rust encourages the [Resource Acquisition is Initialization][raii] pattern: whenever an object goes out of scope, its destructor ([`drop`][drop-method] in Rust) is called and its owned resources are freed.
+Possibly as a consequence of this, the Rust programming language (like C++) does not include the equivalent of a [`finally`][try-finally] construct as found in languages like Java and C#.
 In most situations, Rust's standard RAII is perfectly adequate.
-The only downsides I've found is that some resources that we have to introduce resource management `struct`s with implementations for the [`Drop`][drop] trait to manage them.
-I'll work through an example in this post.
+A downside I've encountered is that some resources or resource-like things do not implement the [`Drop`][drop-trait] trait.
+To work around this, we have to introduce additional `struct`s which do have implementations for `Drop` to manage these resources.
+I'll work through an example below.

 Here's a simple resource: